 Research in Ancient Judaism and Christianity

-Among Penn's rich resources for the study of ancient Judaism are David Stern in NELC, Natalie Dohrmann at the Katz Center, and Julia Wilker in Classics.
+Among Penn's rich resources for the study of ancient Judaism are David Stern in NELC, Natalie Dohrmann at the Katz Center, and Julia Wilker in Classical Studies.
 Specialists in Christianity in the Roman Empire and Late Antiquity include Cam Grey in Classics and Ann Kuttner and Robert Ousterhout in Art History.
 Bob Kraft is emeritus in RELS but continues to work informally with students, particularly in papyrology.

 Additional resources include the Philadelphia Seminar on Christian Origins, an informal seminar that meets once a month during the school year, with topics chosen and organized by graduate students at Penn and other area schools, and the Katz Center for Advanced Judaic Studies, which brings international fellows each year to work on a theme of interdisciplinary interest and offers opportunities for graduate students to study with fellows through "modules."
 Students can also draw upon the rich papyrological and other resources at the Penn Museum of Archaeology and Anthropology.